 This chapter provides the operator with information on how to prepare the logic analyzer for use, and contains self-tests and flow charts used for troubleshooting the logic analyzer.

-The HP 1660C/CS-Series Logic Analyzers Service Guide contains detailed service procedures.
-Service guides can be ordered through your HP Sales Office; they are not shipped with the logic analyzer.
+The HP 1670D-Series Logic Analyzers Service Guide contains detailed service procedures.
+You can order service guides through your HP Sales Office; they are not shipped with the logic analyzer.

 Preparing For Use